| « Electrical Question from Gary about Ceiling Fan Wiring | How to Solve the Problem of Tripping Circuit Breakers » |

 Dave’s Reply:

-Thanks for your electrical question and complement about this website Greg.
+Thanks for your electrical questions Ken and Greg.

 - Dimming lights may in fact be a sign of a bad electrical connection or a malfunctioning electrical device.